 In February 2016, the FASB issued ASU No. 2016-02, Leases.
-The new standard establishes a right-of-use ("ROU") model that requires a lessee to record an ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+The new standard establishes a right-of-use ("ROU") model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases are classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 These changes will be effective for the Company's fiscal year beginning July 1, 2019.
-The Company is currently evaluating the potential impact of implementing these changes on the Company's consolidated financial position, results of operations, and cash flows.
+The Company adoption of this guidance on July 1, 2019 did not have a material effect on the Company's consolidated financial position, results of operations, cash flows and related disclosures.